FredieU/ajavier-portfolio/README.md

 ## Deploy

-Once the files are built, deployment is done through Firebase.
-Run `yarn deploy` to use Firebase to deploy the contents of `dist`.
+Run `yarn deploy` to rebuild the project and uses Firebase to deploy the contents of `dist` to the hosting project.